Workers Compensation Claim Representation in Spokane, WA

 Under the Industrial Insurance Act, employers receive nearly complete immunity for liability under personal injury actions arising out of workplace injuries.
 However, if a “third party” (one who is not in the same employment as the injured worker) is at fault, then the injured worker may elect to personally pursue a third-party action.
 Common examples of third-party claims may include, but are not limited to, situations involving:

-Accidents while working on the premises other than your employer
+- Accidents while working on premises other than your employer’s

 Industrial Injury: One Year